GGrassiant/gg-website/README.md

 - siteMetaData
 - site.d.ts
-- fr.json and en.json with the route name for SEO/Meta
+- fr.json and en.json with the route name and the SEO title for SEO/Meta

-- also...there is an Easter egg for you to find ;)
+Also...there is an Easter egg for you to find ;)

 ## To Do's
 See the [project's kanban](https://github.com/GGrassiant/gg-website/projects/1)